About the Gallery Sorelle Sciarone

 The choice of being online only until 2022 saved us a whole lot of pain during the ongoing epidemic.
 Our online presence is strong and attracting curious first-time collectors.
 The Gallery is a year and a half old and going more robust than we anticipated, despite the hardship of the year.
 With collectors mainly from France and Belgium.

 Early 2020 Tascha Sciarone, met gallery owner Mariella van der Net from Domo Eclectica, and they have been fostering a working relationship between their galleries.
-Gallery Sorelle Sciarone and Domo Eclectica are poised to work together starting late 2021.
+Gallery Sorelle Sciarone and Domo Eclectica have been proudly open in Gouda on the Lange Tiendeweg 68, 2801KK Since December 2021.

 In tandem, the very talented Art Historian Wouter Maas has been overseeing and editing the exhibitions to be presented in book form.